RainingComputers/ShnooTalk/tests/README.md

 + If you make changes to existing syntax, you will most probably just have to fix failing tests
 + When you make changes to the IR or the IR builder
-+ Avoid making changes to the pretty printer or modifying syntax of existing IR instructions, but if you do, you will have to change a lot of test cases (will probably need automation) and do careful review using `git diff`.
++ Avoid making changes to the pretty printer or modifying syntax of existing IR instructions, but if you do, you may have to change a lot of test cases, re-generate the test cases, and do careful review using `git diff`

 ## Where to add the test?